In this article

 Table of contents

-Aside from how payment works, there are a few other differences to be aware of.
-In this article, we'll explain how charge cards and credit cards work so that you can choose the right card for your business needs.
+Aside from how payment works, there are a few other differences you should know.
+In this article, we'll explain how charge cards and credit cards work so you can choose the right card for your business needs.

 How does a charge card work?

 A charge card is similar to a business credit card, except that it needs to be paid in full every month.
-There’s no option to make a minimum payment and carry your balance to the next month with interest.
+There’s no option to make a minimum payment and carry your balance to the next month with interest, which some might consider to be a disadvantage.

 In addition, charge cards come with expense management software and custom controls to help manage employee spending.
 You can add rules like merchant restrictions and preset spending limits to enforce your company’s expense policy.